romits800/seccon_experiments/README.md

 # SecConCG : Secure by construction code generation

+## Compile the code
-To use SecConCG, clone the repo
+To use SecConCG, clone this repo.

 Then, enter to the `src` directory in `divCon`: